ECC memory: By memory chip itself

+As mentioned above, on-die ECC is mandatory on DDR5 and LPDDR6.
+However, its lack of reporting means that very little is known about the true state of the memory chip until the errors exceed the ability for the on-die algorithm to perform correction; no information on how much "margin" there is conveyed.
+Sophisticated algorithms have been built to infer the existence of corrected errors based on non-corrected errors.

+Location of correction

 Many ECC memory systems use an "external" EDAC circuit between the CPU and the memory.
 A few systems with ECC memory use both internal and external EDAC systems; the external EDAC system should be designed to correct certain errors that the internal EDAC system is unable to correct.
 Modern desktop and server CPUs integrate the EDAC circuit into the CPU, even before the shift toward CPU-integrated memory controllers, which are related to the NUMA architecture.
 CPU integration enables a zero-penalty EDAC system during error-free operation.

+Correction algorithms

 As of 2009, the most-common error-correction codes use Hamming or Hsiao codes that provide single-bit error correction and double-bit error detection (SEC-DED).
 Other error-correction codes have been proposed for protecting memory – double-bit error correcting and triple-bit error detecting (DEC-TED) codes, single-nibble error correcting and double-nibble error detecting (SNC-DND) codes, Reed–Solomon error correction codes, etc. However, in practice, multi-bit correction is usually implemented by interleaving multiple SEC-DED codes.

 Early research attempted to minimize the area and delay overheads of ECC circuits.
 Hamming first demonstrated that SEC-DED codes were possible with one particular check matrix.
-Hsiao showed that an alternative matrix with odd weight columns provides SEC-DED capability with less hardware area and shorter delay than traditional Hamming SEC-DED codes.
+Hsiao showed that an alternative matrix with odd-weight columns provides SEC-DED capability with less hardware area and shorter delay than traditional Hamming SEC-DED codes.
 More recent research also attempts to minimize power in addition to minimizing area and delay.

+Redundancy instead of ECC

+Error-correcting memory controllers traditionally use space-optimal error-correction codes such as Hamming and Hsiao.
+If cost and space is not a concern but speed is, a triple modular redundancy (TMR) may be used due for its faster hardware implementation.
+Space satellite systems often use TMR, although satellite RAM usually uses Hamming error correction.